geopandas/geodatasets/doc/source/contributing.md

 It is mandatory to always specify at least `name`, `url`, `hash` and `filename`. `hash` is a sha256 hash of the file to check that a user gets the expected file and a `filename` specifies how the downloaded file will be called.
 Ensure that it has a correct suffix.
 Don't forget to add any other custom attributes you'd like.
+Attribute `members` has a specific meaning and specifies file (or files in case of ESRI Shapefile) that shall be extracted from the archive and used.

 ## Code and documentation